jblang/z80ctrl/README.md

 - Single-step debugging, breakpoints, and watchpoints to trace Z80 execution in real-time.
 - Easy testing of software by loading Intel HEX files from SD Card.
 No need to burn ROMs!

+Watch this [YouTube video](https://www.youtube.com/watch?v=_iZxZO_yfaE) for a tour of the PCB.

-## More Information
+## Documentation

-This README was getting too long so much of the information that was previously here has been moved to separate wiki pages:
+Much of the information that was previously here has been moved to separate wiki pages:

 - [Compatible Z80 Software](https://github.com/jblang/z80ctrl/wiki/Compatible-Z80-Software)
 - [Hardware Design Notes](https://github.com/jblang/z80ctrl/wiki/Hardware-Design-Notes)